Survey Design

 • The respondent gets biased.
 Pairing a positive with a negative ("Is our checkout fast and reliable?") nudges answers toward the more salient half.

-Here are 20 double-barreled questions pulled from real customer feedback, employee, product, healthcare, education, and market research surveys — with the fix for each.
+Here are real double-barreled questions pulled from customer feedback, employee, product, healthcare, education, and market research surveys, each with the fix.
 Read through them and see how often you've written one yourself.

 "How would you rate our customer service and response time?"